Zero-AB/Project_Two/README.md

 ## Project Description

-This project uses Spark and IntelliJ to create an application for predictive analysis using climate change data.
+This project uses Spark and IntelliJ to create an application for predictive analysis using climate change data along with supplying historical data based upon user input.

 ## Technologies Used